F4eNn/Audiophile/README.md

 <a href="https://www.youtube.com/watch?v=HcYmF-D7Ufk" target="_blank">Introduction on YouTube</a>

 ### IMPORTANT!
-Migrating the database, so the temporary app isn't working, but you can see a video preview of how it looks like 🙂
+Migrating the database, so the temporary user register isn't working, but you can see a video preview of how it looks like 🙂

 <h2>Users should be able to:</h2>